National's anti-gang plans rubbished by Mongrel Mob Ōpōtiki president Barney Hunuhunu

 "We have a few gangs, some bad, some good.
 How is he going to identify them?"

-Hunuhunu said blocking parole for those who return to gangs was a worrying proposal.
+Hunuhunu said blocking parole for those who return to gangs was also a worrying proposal.

 "Often if you are not in a gang, you are picked on in jail.
 So that's stopping people from mixing with those who looked after them in jail when they get out."